Close

 B) Water

-• Continuous reuse of treated water for processes like painting, cooling towers etc. in addition to gardening.
+l Continuous reuse of treated water for processes like painting, cooling towers, etc. in addition to gardening.

 C) LPG/Propane

-• Continued use of magnetic resonance in oven fuel supply at paint shop.
+l Continued use of magnetic resonance in oven PNG supply.

-• Continued use of low temperature chemicals for pre-treatment process at paint shops.
+l Continued use of low temperature chemical for pre-treatment process at paint shop.

-• Use of energy efficient burners in the canteens in all plants.
+l Use of energy efficient burners in canteen in all plants.

 D) Utilisation of Renewable Energy-Key Initiatives

-• Utilisation of solar water heaters in the canteen of all plants.
+l Utilisation of solar water heater in canteen of all plants.

-• Use of direct sunlight to illuminate shops by installation of skylights across all plants.
+l Use of direct sunlight to illuminate shops by installation of ‘skylights' across all plants.

 Impact of Measures Taken

-As a result of the initiatives taken for conservation of energy and natural resources, the Company has brought about an overall reduction in consumption as given in the table below:
+As a result of the initiatives taken for conservation of energy and natural resources, the Company has achieved an overall reduction in consumption as given in the table below:

 % Reduction w.r.t. previous year